 Cost Reduction using Scaled Agile (SAFe) across a Major Program of Work

-The Executive asked ZXM to investigate the feature readiness process and make recommendationsĀ on how it could be improved.
-We took a systems thinking approach and looked at waiting-timeĀ impacts to the flow of value through the system, we also identified where work was being done inĀ isolation and how this resulted in silo optimising for the area without understanding theĀ downstream impacts and pressures to finalise features to be ready for agile teams to deliver.Ā
+Business Owners asked ZXM to investigate the feature readiness process and make recommendations on how it could be improved.
+We took a systems thinking approach and looked at waiting-time impacts to the flow of value through the system.
+ZXM also identified where work was being done in isolation and how this resulted in silos optimising for their own work without understanding the downstream impacts and pressures to finalise features to be ready for agile teams to deliver.

-WeĀ reviewed the process and identified bottlenecks, developing a value stream map.
-ZXM consultantsĀ then did value stream mapping with all the other key product vertical programs across the ATOand compared this program to the process and patterns used by other major programs of work within the ATO.Ā
+ZXM consultants then mapped all the other key product verticals across the ATO and compared this value steam to the process and patterns used by other value streams.

-To address the issues uncovered in the review, ZXM coaches worked closely with the PMG, pipelineĀ team, Solution designers and business stakeholders.
-The activities to address the bottleneck andĀ concerns included:
+To address the issues uncovered in the review, ZXM coaches worked closely with product management, release train engineers, architects, and business owners.
+The activities to address the bottleneck and concerns included:

-This exercise also highlighted to business and the solution development team, where there was duplication and waste and where they could streamline the process and work in parallel to deliver the features faster.
-For instance, if a feature was broken down or split into smaller features or there was minor wording changes, then a re-approval was required which resulted in Features taking longer to be developed.
+This exercise also highlighted duplication and waste and where processes could be streamlined.
+For instance, if a feature was broken down or split into smaller features or there was minor wording changes, then business owners required features to be re-approved.
+This added 1-2 months.

 Identified and removed bottlenecks in the process